intel/pepc/docs/guide-tpmi.md

           - THROTTLE_COUNTER[63:32]: 162303
 ```

-The output includes cluster information for the UFS feature.
-UFS is special because instances may
-contain multiple clusters, each with its own copy of control registers (like `UFS_STATUS`).
-Header
-registers (`UFS_HEADER` and `UFS_FABRIC_CLUSTER_OFFSET`) appear only once per instance under
-cluster 0.

-**Note:** On Granite Rapids, instance numbers typically correspond to die numbers (instance 0 = die
-0, instance 1 = die 1, etc.), but this mapping is platform-specific.
+The Granite Rapids system has only one cluster per UFS instance.
+But on future platforms with
+multiple clusters, this command will display all clusters for the specified instance.

-**Read TPMI Bit Fields**
+#### Read TPMI Bit Fields

-This example reads the 'TIME_WINDOW' and 'PWR_LIM_EN' bit fields of the
+This example reads the `TIME_WINDOW` and `PWR_LIM_EN` bit fields of the
-'SOCKET_RAPL_PL1_CONTROL' register:
+`SOCKET_RAPL_PL1_CONTROL` register:

 ```bash
 $ pepc tpmi read -F rapl --registers SOCKET_RAPL_PL1_CONTROL --bitfields TIME_WINDOW,PWR_LIM_EN